 If you go to court and say, “I am no longer making $80,000 per year, because I am pursuing my life-long dream as a professional burger-flipper, please reduce my alimony.”
 The Court can say, “No, we know what you are capable of making, and for the purposes of alimony, we will set an income regardless of your situation.”

-The impact is the coronavirus has is very different from the situation described above.
+The impact of a job loss due to circumstances beyond your control, such as the closing of a business or loss of employment due to the effects of the pandemic, is very different from the situation described above.
 Many people don’t know how long they’ll be out of work.
-Thus, a change like this likely warrants an alimony reduction or waiver.
+Thus, a change like this warrants an alimony reduction or waiver.

 In sum: don’t panic.
 Reach out to your lawyer as soon as possible to describe your situation.
 Your attorney can get in contact with the court to get your spousal support adjusted.
 In times like these, it’s easy to get overwhelmed.
 Courts are understanding and sympathetic to situations out our control.